 Taylor Darbonne, MCD, CCC-SLP

-Taylor Darbonne is a licensed Speech-Language Pathologist (CCC-SLP).
+Taylor Darbonne is a licensed and certified Speech-Language Pathologist (CCC-SLP).
 She graduated from Louisiana State University where she earned her bachelor’s degree in Communication Sciences and Disorders in 2016.
-She then pursued a Master’s Degree in Communication Disorders from LSU Health and Science Center in Shreveport.
+She then pursued a Master’s Degree in Communication Disorders from LSU Health and Science Center in Shreveport and completed her degree in May 2019.
 Previously, she worked as a Registered Line Technician with children on the autism spectrum.
-As a speech pathologist, Taylor has worked with children, adolescents, and adults with language, articulation, fluency, and feeding/swallowing disorders.
+As a speech pathologist, Taylor has worked with children, adolescents, and adults with language, articulation, fluency (i.e., stuttering), and feeding/swallowing disorders.
 Her special interests include augmentative and alternative communication (AAC), language, feeding, and early intervention.
+Taylor has completed numerous continuing education courses focusing on her special interest areas and continues to do so yearly to provide quality evidenced based treatment for all clients.
+In February 2023, Taylor completed the tethered oral tissue specialty training which aids assessing and treating speech and feeding disorders that are related to tethered oral tissues (i.e., tongue, lip, and/or buccal ties).
 Taylor believes that every individual deserves a means of communication.
 She believes in the importance of intervention, parent-child interaction, and social interaction during early development.
-Taylor aims to create individualized, fun, and positive interventions to allow individuals to maximize their strengths.
+Taylor aims to create individualized, fun, and positive interventions to allow individuals to expand their skill set while maximizing their strengths.